Sung in English with projected English text

 Audience discretion advised

-Christopher Purves returns to the title character after an acclaimed run at the Glyndeboune Festival.
-He is joined by HGO Studio alumni countertenor Aryeh Nussbaum Cohen and soprano Pureum Jo.
-HGO Artistic and Music Director Patrick Summers, Margaret Alkek Williams Chair conducts.
+Christopher Purves returns to the title role after an acclaimed run at the Glyndebourne Festival and is joined by HGO Studio alumni Aryeh Nussbaum Cohen and Pureum Jo.

 Sung in English with projected English text.